Metanoia (psychology): Development in psychology

-William James used the term metanoia to refer to a fundamental and stable change in an individual's life-orientation.
-Carl Gustav Jung developed the usage to indicate a spontaneous attempt of the psyche to heal itself of unbearable conflict by melting down and then being reborn in a more adaptive form – a form of self healing often associated with the mid-life crisis and psychotic breakdown, which can be viewed as a potentially productive process.
-Jung considered that psychotic episodes in particular could be understood as an existential crisis which might be an attempt at self-reparation: in such instances metanoia could represent a shift in the balance of the personality away from the persona towards the shadow and the self.
+In Memories, Dreams, Reflections (1962), Jung described the psyche's ability to self-correct through disintegration and reintegration, a spontaneous attempt of the psyche to heal itself of unbearable conflict by melting down and then being reborn in a more adaptive form – a form of self healing often associated with the mid-life crisis and psychotic breakdown, which could be viewed as a potentially productive process.
+Jung considered that psychotic episodes in particular could be understood as an existential crisis which might be an attempt at self-reparation: such instances could represent a shift in the balance of the personality away from the persona towards the shadow and the self.
+His theory of individuation involves moving through shadow material and inner conflict toward wholeness.
+Jung did not use the term metanoia, but post-Jungian theorists later adopted the term to describe this self-transformative process.